 With a fixed-rate loan, your payment never changes for the entire duration of your loan.
 The amount of the payment that goes for principal (the amount you borrowed) increases, but your interest payment will go down in the same amount.
 Your property taxes increase, or rarely, decrease, and your insurance rates might vary as well.
 But generally payments on your fixed-rate mortgage will increase very little.

 At the beginning of a a fixed-rate mortgage loan, the majority your payment is applied to interest.
 The amount paid toward your principal amount goes up gradually every month.

-You might choose a fixed-rate loan to lock in a low rate.
-People select these types of loans because interest rates are low and they want to lock in at this low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a favorable rate.
-Call Chase Mortgage at 435-755-6622 to learn more.
+You can choose a fixed-rate loan to lock in a low interest rate.
+People choose these types of loans when interest rates are low and they wish to lock in the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at a favorable rate.
+Call Chase Mortgage at 435-755-6622 to discuss how we can help.

-ARMs usually start at a very low rate that may increase over time.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the initial rate is set for three or five years.
+ARMs most often have their lowest, most attractive rates at the start of the loan.
+They provide that rate from a month to ten years.
+You've likely heard of 5/1 or 3/1 ARMs.
+For these loans, the introductory rate is set for three or five years.
 It then adjusts every year.
-These types of loans are fixed for 3 or 5 years, then adjust.
-These loans are often best for people who anticipate moving in three or five years.
-These types of ARMs most benefit borrowers who plan to move before the initial lock expires.
+These loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
+These loans are usually best for people who anticipate moving in three or five years.
+These types of ARMs are best for people who plan to sell their house or refinance before the loan adjusts.